ExpediaDotCom/haystack/docs/src/ui/ui.md

 * **Service Dependency** [coming soon] - Real time dependency graph with health and connectivity indicators
 * **Alerts and Anomaly Detection** [coming soon] - UI for configuring and subscribing alerts

-Haystack-ui's navigation is pivoted around services.
-On selecting a service, you will get various visualizations tools each corresponding to a haystack sub-systems.
-Next sections provide list of major tools/pages available in Haystack UI.
+Navigation in `haystack-ui` is pivoted around services.
+On selecting a service, you will get various visualizations tools each corresponding to a haystack sub-system.

 ## Code, Deployment and Configuration
 Refer the source repo - [https://github.com/ExpediaDotCom/haystack-ui](https://github.com/ExpediaDotCom/haystack-ui)

-## Architecture
-[TODO]